Birth Delivery Expenses: Finding out You’re a Father

 About Stearns-Montgomery & Proctor

 Our attorneys value you as a client and want the best for you and your family.
 If you need assistance with a paternity-related case or birth delivery expenses, we are just a call or email away.
 Please feel free to call (678) 971-3413 or complete our contact form.
-We have offices located in Atlanta, Marietta, Alpharetta, and Dunwoody.
+We have offices located in Atlanta, Marietta, and Alpharetta.